 5. Have Occasional Dedicated Comedy Sessions

 Once in a while, it can be a good idea to put together a lesson based solely on having fun.
-Such lessons are valuable for building bonds and encouraging cooperation between group members and will do your reputation as a teacher good.
+Such lessons are valuable for building bonds and encouraging cooperation between group members, and enhancing your reputation as a teacher.

 If you decide to implement humor, remember that a lesson learned with laughter is an experience remembered.
 Looking at ways to make your lessons more fun or humorous will benefit your whole class.